guildai/issue-resolution/93-feature-selection-with-guild/README.md

 be obvious based on the flag.
 In the above example, the plural "features" signals that the value is provided as a list.

-An alternative list syntax is challenging in shell environments as many possible list start and end tokens have meaning for shell commands (e.g. `(..)`, `{..}`, etc.)
+Alternative list syntax is challenging in shell environments as many possible list start and end tokens have meaning for shell commands (e.g. `(..)`, `{..}`, etc.)

-Quoting lists is difficult and error prone.
+Quoting Guild's list syntax in a shell command is difficult and error prone.

 Omitting start and end tokens is a possibility: